pdakshesh35/ShortMCP/README.md

 # ShortMCP

-This repository demonstrates a basic [MCP](https://github.com/manycoredai/mcp) server that can turn a news article into a short-form vertical video.
+This repository demonstrates a basic [MCP](https://github.com/manycoredai/mcp) server that can turn any short piece of text into a vertical video.
+The content can be from **any niche** such as news, sports, tech, lifestyle or entertainment.

 The server exposes two high level tools:

-- `generate_prompt` – converts a raw news article into JSON describing each scene.
+- `generate_prompt` – converts raw text into JSON describing each scene.
+It expects a `niche` argument describing the topic area ("news", "tech", "sports", etc.).
-- `generate_video` – uses that JSON to create images and voiceovers, stitches the scenes together, and returns the final video encoded with base64.
+- `generate_video` – takes that JSON and a `niche` argument, creates the images and voiceovers, stitches the scenes together, and returns the final video encoded with base64.

 Run the server with SSE transport: